Step-by-Step ETC Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels

 Under the Detector Setup tab, exposure times and specifications are defined.
 Shorter exposure times are needed at 2–3 µm where NIRCam imaging sensitivity is best.
 Longer exposure times are required at λ > 4 μm (due to lower filter throughputs and higher backgrounds) and at λ < 1 μm to significantly detect the Lyman break, distinguishing blue z ~ 8 galaxies from red z ~ 1.5 galaxies.

-Here, we will estimate the expected S/N for the galaxies in our scene for ~30–60 ks of total exposure times with NIRCam.
-The F770W MIRI filter will be observed in parallel with all observations for a total of about 200 ks (see APT section), so we compute the S/N for that exposure time as well.
+Here, estimate the expected S/N for galaxies in the scene to be ~30–60 ks of total exposure times with NIRCam.
+The F770W MIRI filter will be observed in parallel with all observations for a total of about 200 ks (see APT section), so the S/N for that exposure time is computed as well.

-When setting up the observations in APT, we have to adjust the final exposure times for various reasons.
+When setting up the observations in APT, you will have to adjust the final exposure times for various reasons.
 See Step-by-Step APT Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels.
-In practice, we work iteratively with both the ETC and APT.
+In practice, you will work iteratively with both the ETC and APT.

-Ultimately, we arrive at the exposure times and specifications shown in Table 3.
+Ultimately, you will arrive at the exposure times and specifications shown in Table 3.
 Exposures refer to the number of dithers in the ETC (one exposure is executed at each dither position).
 The total exposure times are ~184 ks for NIRCam SW, NIRCam LW, and MIRI.

-Each MIRI integration time must be less than the NIRCam integration time obtained in parallel, as explained in the APT Guide.
+Each MIRI integration time must be less than the NIRCam integration time since it is obtained in parallel, as explained in the APT Guide.

 Table 3.
 Input exposure specifications and resulting output S/N